lubobik/Konf_B20_Bobik_Steirer/README.md

 1. **Commit**: minor changes to SimpleDrink class
    Some formatting clean-up and simplification of an expression.

 1. **Commit**: add .gitignore file to disable change tracking for the specified files
    Introduce a .gitignore file to the root of the project, to get rid of the annoying generated IDE and build files in our changelist.

-1. **Commit**: add description to Brand getter / setter in SoftDrink Introduce a description to the two extra specified methods because of the Brand implementation.
+1. **Commit**: add description to Brand getter / setter in SoftDrink
+   Introduce a description to the two extra specified methods because of the Brand implementation.

 1. **Commit**: update structure of README
    Clean-up and extend structure of `README`.
 Introduce mark-up syntax and some general information.

-1. **Commit**: minor changes to Brand enum (do not use same naming like base implementation) Prevent a misuse / shadow of the main `name` definition of an enumeration.
+1. **Commit**: minor changes to Brand enum (do not use same naming like base implementation)
+   Prevent a misuse / shadow of the main `name` definition of an enumeration.
 We now use `title` instead.

-1. **Commit**: update README with commit- and changelog-history and minor formatting changes Extend the already defined structure with all the changes I applied to the project.
+1. **Commit**: update README with commit- and changelog-history and minor formatting changes
+   Extend the already defined structure with all the changes I applied to the project.
    Apply auto-formatting to all project files.

+1. **Commit**: minor changes to toString method of SoftDrink
+   Update the `toString` method in terms of formulation.

+1. **Commit**: clean-up in Main class
+   Minor clean-up work to prevent too much code duplication.